GaryAllenGit/Java-FX_Demos/README.md

 	a classic HelloWorld (java fx),
 	a calculator (java fx),
-	a set of pop-up window demos of varying complexity (java fx), a Table and Pie Chart demo (java fx)
+	a set of pop-up window demos of varying complexity (java fx), a TableView demo to show how to display, edit, and add to data in a table (java fx), a Table and Pie Chart demo (java fx)
 	    (heavily based upon one found online at: https://stackoverflow.com/questions/23964885/binding-chart-to-tableview-javafx),